 Philosophy For Children

-We aspire to all our pupils developing high levels of skill in collaborative, caring, critical and creative thinking - the 4Cs of P4C.
-Each week, the children take part in a community of enquiry with Mrs Yates, who is a registered SAPERE trainer.
-This session has the specific aim of building the 4Cs through explicit games and review.
-In addition, children take part in enquiries with the other members of staff linked to specific curriculum areas.
+We aspire to all our pupils developing high levels of skill in collaborative, caring, critical and creative thinking - the 4Cs of P4C ~ critical, creative, collaborative and caring thinking.
+Philosophy is embedded in our learning at Armathwaite.
+We In addition, children take part in enquiries with the other members of staff linked to specific curriculum areas.
 Each half term, the whole school comes together to take part in a cross-phase enquiry prepared and facilitated by the older children.

 We were absolutely thrilled to have been accredited with the Gold P4C School Award in 2015.
-We are the first school in the North west and only the fifth in the country. you can read a copy of the report here.
+We were the first school in the North west and only the fifth in the country.
+We have since been re-assessed in as a gold school in 2018.
+You can read a copy of the report from this visit here.

 The children in Years 5 and 6 had a fantastic visit to the Imperial War Museum North in Manchester.
 We have been looking at the two World Wars, as well as more recent conflicts, as part of our English and Philosophy, learning this term.
 It was fascinating to explore the displays and to find out more about the war and the impact it has on people. we also enjoyed a quick explore around the Quays and loved seeing the BBC studios where Blue Peter comes from and Pudsey lives.